Perinatal Mental Health Disorders

-1 in 7 moms and 1 in 10 dads experience symptoms of Perinatal Mood and Anxiety Disorders (PMADs).
-PMADs don't discriminate against age, income level, race, or culture.
+1 in 7 moms and 1 in 10 dads experience symptoms of Perinatal Mental Health Disorders (PMHDs).
+PMHDs don't discriminate against age, income level, race, or culture.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth.
 Although the term "postpartum depression" is most often used, there are actually several forms of illness that one may experience, including:

 Depression During Pregnancy and Postpartum